Easyviz

 --SCITOOLS_easyviz_backend name

-is the name of the backend: gnuplot
+where name is the name of the backend: gnuplot, vtk,

-, etc. Which backend you choose depends on what you have
+matplotlib, etc. Which backend you choose depends on what you have

 available on your computer system and what kind of plotting